 Park hopping at Disneyland Resort is a frogtastic way to make the most of your theme park day!
 With Disneyland being a quick walk across the esplanade from Disney California Adventure Park, it's easy to park hop.
 It's important to note that Disneyland now has a theme park reservation system, making it so guests have to reserve which park to visit first each day in advance.
-But guests with Park Hopper tickets or Magic Key passes can go back and forth as much as they want after a certain time of day (1 p.m. — though as of Feb.
-4, 2023, guests will be able to hop as early as 11 a.m.!).
+But guests with Park Hopper tickets or Magic Key passes can go back and forth as much as they want after a certain time of day (as of Feb.
+4, 2023, guests can now hop as early as 11 a.m.!).
 Naturally, people have a lot of questions about park hopping at Disneyland.
 Luckily, we have the answers!

 Overview of Park Hopping at Disneyland Resort

 Keep in mind that park hopping is slightly different at Disneyland vs. Disney World, so if you are planning to visit Orlando, you’ll want to hop over to the correct post about hopping at Disney World.